aabel3/OPS245-Ubuntu-Mint-Deployment-Bash-Scripting-Assignment/docs/setup.md

   - Updates and Other Software:
     - ✅ Select "Minimal Installation" (Important!)
     - ✅ Download updates while installing

-Attach screenshot of "Minimal Installation" selected on Updates and Other Software screen

 + Installation Type: Use default (Erase disk and install Ubuntu)
 + Who are you?:
   - Your name: Your full name